NurseUniverse.com Medical Employment Info. Medical Press Releases Medical News

 The survey results indicate fewer and fewer companies are paying the full premium.
 Over the last several years, the number of organizations who offer healthcare at no cost has decreased to the current rate of 11.6 percent who pay 100 percent of costs for their employees.

-"Everyday we hear from the smallest of companies up to some of our nation's most prominent employers who are researching the effects on their bottom line," says Amy Kaminski, manager of marketing programs for Compdata Surveys.
+"Everyday we hear from the smallest of companies up to some of our nation?s most prominent employers who are researching the effects on their bottom line," says Amy Kaminski, manager of marketing programs for Compdata Surveys.
 "Whether the issue is about doing the best for their employees or simply trying to compete for talent, employers cannot afford to avoid this topic."

 About Compdata Surveys:

-Compdata Surveys is the nation's leading compensation and benefits survey data provider.
+Compdata Surveys is the nation?s leading compensation and benefits survey data provider.
 Annually, data is collected from thousands of organizations across 37 states.
 Compdata Surveys has been providing accurate, reliable data at affordable prices to organizations from coast to coast since 1988.

 Find a Medical Vocational School